Black gill disease: Causes

+Many potential pathogens can cause black gill, including bacteria, viruses, fungi, and ciliates.
+Abiotic stress, such as injury and foreign bodies, can also activate a crustacean's immune system and result in melanin production and black gill symptoms.

-Research in the Persian Gulf, China, and India has resulted in an initial determination that a fungus bacteria exactly or related to Fusarium solani is responsible for black gill disease.
+Research in the Persian Gulf, China, and India has resulted in an initial determination that a fungus exactly or related to Fusarium solani is responsible for black gill disease.

 Extensive research ongoing since 2010 and funded by the University of Georgia has determined that an invasive ciliate strain, possibly Hyalophysa chattoni, attaches itself to gill nodules.
 The presumed ciliate propagates while activating oxygenation of phenols within the organic makeup of the sea creature.
 This oxygenation process results in melanin, leading to the visible black tissue.
 But most importantly, the ciliate impairs and blocks necessary respiratory processes and hemolymph flows for ion regulation.
 The diseased gills inhibit the entire immune system, leading to early natural death or inability to evade other ocean predators.

 Metal contamination originating from industrial waste, oil spills, and general water pollution has been reported as a contributing factor to the black gill disease epidemic seen in crustaceans.
 A direct correlation has not been confirmed.

 Environmental and climate changes affecting temperature and salt water content have been confirmed sources of parasite families, including ciliates.
 In a controlled environment, it is possible to prevent cases of black gill disease.
 The water should have 10-20 parts per thousand parts salinity and filtered.
 Scientists have reviewed ocean lifeforms in reference to possible effects of Pacifical Decadal Oscillation and El Niño climate occurrences, concluding the patterned emergence of black gill disease is linked to large-scale weather events.

 Affected regions

 Black gill disease is confirmed in fish, crabs, and shrimp at human populated coastlines across four continents.
-Each region’s scientists conducted histological study of shrimp control and diseased groups.
+Each region's scientists conducted histological study of shrimp control and diseased groups.
 The results present the universality of black gill disease across all water bodies.